Rock 'n' Roll Fantasy

-"Rock 'n' Roll Fantasy" is a song by English rock supergroup Bad Company.
-The track was written by vocalist Paul Rodgers, and released as the first single from the group's fifth studio album Desolation Angels (1979).

-The song is one of many Bad Company's best known and has become a staple of classic rock radio.
+"Rock 'n' Roll Fantasy" is a song by British rock band Bad Company.
+It was written by vocalist Paul Rodgers and released as the first single from the group's 1979's studio album, Desolation Angels.
+It is one of Bad Company's best-known songs and has become a staple of classic rock radio.

 Background

 "Rock 'n' Roll Fantasy" was inspired by a guitar synthesizer riff that Paul Rodgers had come up with.
 While not the band's highest charting single in America, it is their best selling, having been certified Gold by the RIAA.

 Reception

 Cash Box said "Rock 'n' Roll Fantasy" has a "stout beat and heavy fuzz guitar sound and excellent singing" as well as "solid" production.
-Record World called it "a hard rocker with a sure shot at AOR and Top 40 play" and praised Rodgers' lead vocals as being "inspired."
+Record World called it "a hard rocker with a sure shot at AOR and Top 40 play" and praised Rodgers' lead vocals as being "inspired".
 Democrat and Chronicle critic Jack Garner said it "contains the most varying material yet from the band, indicating continued growth and maturity on their part."
-Allmusic reviewer Mike DeGagne commented on Rodgers' "vocal passion" on the song.
-Allmusic critic Stephen Thomas Erlewine regarded it as one of the band's best "big, brawny arena rockers" and noted that it's a "quintessential classic rock staple."
+AllMusic reviewer Mike DeGagne commented on Rodgers' "vocal passion" on the song.
+AllMusic critic Stephen Thomas Erlewine regarded it as one of the band's best "big, brawny arena rockers" and noted that it's a "quintessential classic rock staple".